INDEPENDENT & UNBIASED

 Q: What should I look for when testing utility irons?

 A: While golfers have been conditioned to consider distance to the exclusion of nearly everything else, we recommended looking at the little numbers and looking for small circles.
 When comparing metrics like distance and ball speed, be sure to look at your standard deviations (the small numbers usually found under the big ones on the data screen).
 Smaller numbers mean better consistency, which will usually benefit your score more than an extra yard or two.
 Similarly, look for tighter dispersion ellipses (small circles).
-We can’t understate the importance of consistency with utility irons
+We can’t overstate the importance of consistency with utility irons.

 No Two Utility Irons Are Exactly Alike